tomaslangkaas/syllab6/README.md

 | :---: | :---: | :---: | :---: |
 | h | o | h | a |

-## Written presentation of *syllab6*&mdash;whitespace, punctuation, and case-sensitivity.
+## Written presentation of *syllab6*&mdash;whitespace, punctuation, and case-sensitivity

 Written presentations and string representations of *syllab6* allows all other types of characters to be inserted anywhere, characters not included in *syllab6* are always ignored when decoding.
 This allows *syllab6* text to be broken up in any way with whitespace, punctuation or other characters to improve readability and memorability.
 However, it is generally advised to present *syllab6* data in chunks of at most 4 syllables, as 4 syllables is easily retained in short-term memory without need for repetition.
 Four syllables also correspond to exactly 3 bytes (24 bits).